 In her dining area, Molly of Almost Makes Perfect got incredibly creative — like, really creative.
-She used IKEA dressers as additional seating around her dining table, offering lots of drawers for stashing things.
+She turned some low-profile drawer units from IKEA into additional seating around the dining table, offering lots of space to stash things.

-Open shelving — like the minimal wall-mounted option in this dining room designed by Avenue Lifestyle — is a great way to achieve a little extra storage space.
-From books, to salt and pepper shakers, to a snazzy Bluetooth speaker, this organized display blends in seamlessly, adding visual interest without distracting from the beautiful woven dining chairs.
+Open shelving — like the streamlined unit showcased in this dining room by Avenue Design Studio — is a great way to achieve a little extra storage space.
+From books to salt and pepper shakers to a snazzy Bluetooth speaker, this organized display blends in seamlessly, adding visual interest without distracting from the beautiful woven dining chairs.

-You can never go wrong with a classic credenza, as beautifully demonstrated by the stunning Scandinavian-inspired beauty in Emily Henderson's Portland dining room.
-The drawers are perfect for storing placemats, napkins, table runners, and the like, while the top presents an ideal opportunity to create Insta-worthy vignettes.
+You can never go wrong with a classic sideboard, as beautifully demonstrated by the stunning Scandinavian-inspired beauty in Emily Henderson's Portland dining room.
+The wide drawers are perfect for storing placemats, napkins, table runners, and the like, while the top presents an ideal opportunity to create Insta-worthy vignettes.

 If your dining room storage needs require more than a few drawers, a buffet is an excellent option.
 This cabinet found in Kaeley from Kaekoo's home pops in white and looks flawless when paired with decorative items like a graphic throw pillow, potted houseplants, and a bohemian wall hanging.

 Blogger Friederike put her dining room to work by also incorporating a desk, so needless to say storage space is kind of important.
-Thanks to wall-mounted open shelving and a bookcase, she has plenty of room to store dining related odds and ends as well as office essentials.
+Thanks to wall-mounted open shelving and a bookcase, she has plenty of room to store dining-related odds and ends as well as home office essentials.

 Angela from Saffron Avenue has dining room storage for days.
 The white bookcase brimming with bins and cubbies takes center stage and is punctuated by a navy-blue accent wall, proving that storage and style can go hand in hand.

-A bar cart is a simple way to bring storage and throwback style into your dining room.
-This drink trolley is multi-tiered so it has enough room to hold dining and happy hour must-haves alike.
+A bar cart is a simple way to bring storage and retro flair into your dining room.
+This drink trolley from West Elm is multi-tiered so it has enough room to hold dining and happy hour must-haves alike.
 And with its handsome midcentury looks, you might just fool everyone into thinking it's a fabulous flea market find.